matheus23/elm-tailwind-modules/README.md

 ### Include CSS normalize file
 Tailwind operates and generates a built in [normalize.css](https://github.com/necolas/normalize.css/) file.
 This plugin only generates the utilities, you will still want to include a normalize CSS to get the expected behavior.
 For convenience, you can grab the `tailwind-base.css` file from this repo directly, which is just the `@tailwind base` output.

+### Use your utilities!

+You can now import your `TW` module and use all the utilities.
+Remember that these are elm-css utilities, so you must be using the `Html.Styled` module instead of the standard `Html` module.

 ## Developing
 Coming Soon!